 This technology V2G is very suitable for fuel cells because it produces continual reliable power under variable load conditions with high efficiency [4].
 Although EVs are acting as an energy storage source in a V2G system and supply electricity back to the grid, Fuel cells are ahead of fuel cells in most aspects.
 In a fuel cell, electrical energy is produced in a chemical reaction from which the only product of this process is water.
 Fuel cells, therefore, can be described as clean-burning, high-conversion efficiency power generators and potentially ideal for grid stabilization and other forms of power during peak-demand time.
 Whereas for PV cells, one requires sun's energy, thereby dependent on conditions of weather and daylight hours, fuel cells can operate continuously hence the supply of power is not limited by environmental conditions.
 Steady output is highly significant for V2G purposes because it would give automobiles the potential to be able to always provide power once it is needed and not just during sunny days.
 Although the low running costs and renewability place a great demand for PV cells[19], it places some limitations for its usages in V2G applications.
 For instance, since the nature of solar power is intermittent, the PV cells cannot guarantee any level of consistency of energy flow to the grid when it would be less on certain nights or on cloudy days, which thus causes reliability problems[5],Another is that solar panels typically take up much space in installations and may degrade with time, hence bringing down the efficiency level.

-Electric vehicles spend most of their time idling and are thus valuable sources of supplementary power [,7 There are many forms of EVs.
+Electric vehicles spend most of their time idling and are thus valuable sources of supplementary power [6,7].
+There are many forms of EVs.
 There is, of course, battery electric, plug-in hybrid, and even fuel cell, with each having some unique advantage that places it in a better position for integration into the grid.
 BEVs have a relatively short life cycle because of its battery capacity, and recharging times are relatively long, apart from having relatively difficult recyclability issues because of the environmental concerns.
 FCVs shall also be assisted by hydrogen for producing electricity and making refuelling faster, covering much greater distances, and it produces water as an exhaust, thus making it environmentally friendly.
 Studies have shown that FCVs are very useful, especially if interfaced to the grid at challenging times, whereby they might perform better than BEVs.
 FCVs support clean air and low greenhouse gas emissions, although the environment produced will depend on the source of hydrogen fuel that is produced, which is not always carbon-free at the time [8].

 2. Vehicle to grid System